huzaifkhan0/Online-Food-Ordering-System/README.md

-# hotel-managment-system
+# Online-Food-Ordering-System
-It is a simple Hotel Database Management System.
+It is a simple Online-Food-Ordering-System